yikee/ScienceMeter/README.md

   <img src="https://github.com/user-attachments/assets/2d52257d-9543-4064-943a-d5b5800d43d9" width="800" />
 </p>

-⚠️ This repository is currently a work in progress and is not yet complete.
-Code and documentation may be missing or subject to change.
-We will try to complete it as soon as possible.
-Thank you for your patience!

 ## Dataset
 We retrieve 1,000 journal or conference papers from each of 10 scientific domains using the [Semantic Scholar API](https://www.semanticscholar.org/product/api#api-key-form).
 For each paper, we also collect its citing papers, forming our `raw` corpus.